fractalfox01/Sudoku-Solver/README.md

 8 5 7 6 1 3 9 4 2</pre>

 ## Puzzle file format
-Puzzles must onlu contain the numbers 1 - 9 and must substitue all 0 (zeros) for '.' (periods) !!!And must end in a newline!!!
+Puzzles must only contain the numbers 1 - 9 and must substitue all 0 (zeros) for '.' (periods) !!!And must end in a newline!!!
+Thems the rules, don't like them? change the code :D
 Example:
 <pre>1........
 ...5.4...